AndreiCravtov/ferrous-lang/README.md

         * Could use static analyzers like Infer (Facebook) or VeriFast, to reason about memory-access permissions.
 Here is a [paper](https://www.eis.mdx.ac.uk/staffpages/r_bornat/papers/fractional_permissions.pdf) on it.
 HOWEVER the integration into my compiler may be hella difficult, and limited to specific code patterns.
-        * Escape analysis (a la Go and Java) for local/stack references could be used as a part of this puzzle..
+        * Escape analysis (a la Go and Java) for local/stack references could be used as a part of this puzzle.
+          Especially in the case
+          of [Go's escape analysis](https://medium.com/@trinad536/escape-analysis-in-golang-fc81b78f3550) you can return a pointer to a locally-scoped allocation e.g.
+            ```go
+            type person struct {
+              name string
+              age int
+            }
+            func newPerson(name string) *person {
+              p := person{name: name}
+              p.age = 42
+              return &p
+            }
+            ```
+          so presumably the escape-analysis determines that `p` should be allocated on the heap and the returned reference is to that location on the heap.
+Somehow, this must be meshed with mutability-tracking so that we have `*mut T` and `*T` to denote mutable and readonly pointers.
         * Just to mention a few more random
           resources: [capability based security with effects](https://arxiv.org/abs/2005.11444), Rust's new [Polonius](https://github.com/rust-lang/polonius/) borrow checker,